pengdonna/codex_vitae/template.md

 ## Purpose and transcendence
 + Purposes are a special type of belief that anchors the self-narrative, helpful construct but beware when it gets out of hand
- + A person always come before an idea
+ + A person always comes before an idea
-+ Personality theory and astrology are frameworks that attempt to describe different archetypes of self-narrativies
++ Personality theory and astrology are frameworks that attempt to describe different archetypes of self-narratives
  + The most personal is the most universal